RaviniKuruppu/Human-Resource-Management-System/README.md

-# Human Resource Management System
+# Human Resource Management System 🌐💼

-This Human Resource Management System is a comprehensive solution developed with a technology stack that includes HTML, CSS, Node.js, JavaScript, Express, and MySQL.
+Welcome to the Human Resource Management System!
+This project is designed using HTML, CSS, Node.js, JavaScript, Express, and MySQL to streamline HR-related tasks and enhance organizational efficiency.

+## Technologies Used
+- **HTML, CSS:** Fundamental technologies for building the structure and styling of the application.

+- **Node.js, Express:** Back-end technologies that power the server-side logic and API handling.

+- **JavaScript:** The scripting language used for dynamic and interactive functionality.

+- **MySQL:** A relational database management system for robust data storage and retrieval.

+## Features
+- **Personal Information Management Module:** Efficiently manage and organize personal information of employees.

+- **Leave Management Module:** Streamline leave requests and approvals for a more organized workflow.

+- **Reporting Module:** Generate and analyze various reports to gain insights into HR-related data.

 ## Installation